hzget/hzget.github.io/ml_tutorials/ml_tutorials.md

 #### ML method

-The ML program finds patterns (rules) from examples - train the classifier (create a function).
+The ML program finds patterns (rules) from examples **automatically** - it is the process of training the classifier (in other words, creating a function).
-The classifier takes the input (the problem), analyzes it (run the function) and then gives an output (type of the fruit).
+And then, the classifier takes the input (the problem), analyzes it (run the function) and then gives an output (type of the fruit).

 ![ml classify apple](./pic/apple_classifier.png)